 So I started from there.

-Read Also: 20 Best Hotels at Fira
+Read Also: 20 Best Hotels in Fira

 Where to eat at Fira in the winter?